Events

 Sukunka River

-The Sukunka River enters the Pine Pine near the Twidwell Bend Bridge on Hwy.
-29 South, and is accessible from Hwy 97 South for several miles south of Twidwell Bend Bridge.
+The Sukunka River enters the Pine River near the Twidwell Bend Bridge on Hwy.
+29 South.
+The river is accessible from Hwy 97 South for several miles south of Twidwell Bend Bridge.
 Most of the river can be accessed along the Sukunka Forest Road.
 Rocky Mountain whitefish, Artic Grayling and Dolly Varden can be caught in this river.
 There are seasonal closures on some of the fish species in the Sukunka River.
 The river was stocked with Rainbow Trout to establish the Rainbow Trout population and it is closed to catching and retaining them.

 Burnt River